mattrussi/gitlab-com-runbooks/docs/patroni/user_grants_permission.md

 host    dbXXX         userXXX         XXX.XXX.XX.XXX/N_mask_byte     md5
 ```

+**Important:** Gitlab uses a Patroni managed cluster, in that deployment mode the correct method to add manage client authorization is through the [`pg_hba` settings](https://patroni.readthedocs.io/en/latest/SETTINGS.html#postgresql) defined in the `patroni.yml` file.
+Any entries persisted directly into the `pg_hba.conf` can be overriden by Patroni.

 ## Propagated user to PGBouncer
 PGBouncer also needs to be setup for authenticating users.
 In the simplest case, pgBouncer uses its own file for storing users and passwords (by default `userlist.txt`).
 But pgBouncer can also query the database to authenticate the user being connected to pgBouncer.
 In our case we are doing it via [auth_query](https://www.pgbouncer.org/config.html#auth_query) parameter, like in: